-When preparing a new painting I begin by arranging the flowers to create a composition that both appeals visually and suggests meaning.
+When preparing a new painting I begin by arranging and/or photographing the subject to create a composition that both appeals visually and suggests meaning.
 I often manipulate the digital image to achieve a desired range of colour and richness.
 I then work out the image in an elaborate contour drawing and mix colors in response to the photo.
 When I start painting, I aim to develop one area thoroughly before moving to another, so that the viewer might see clear relationships between the areas.
 The rest of the piece follows.

 I’ve been painting and exhibiting for almost 35 years, and have more than two dozen solo or two-person exhibitions on my CV as well as over forty group shows, but the process and its results have never stopped being challenging.
 This uncertain, oily medium, applied with a stick that won’t completely let you direct it, and placed with one slightly transparent brushstroke next to or on top of another, becomes something that didn’t exist before.
 My goal is to inspire those who see my work to look more carefully at the world around them, to discover beauty in unusual places.